Remembrance ceremonies: tributes, memorial services

 From traditional remembrance ceremonies to mark significant dates and the anniversaries of the death of a loved one, to private meditation and posting lasting tributes on a dedicated remembrance website, it is comforting to know that our dearly departed are always in our thoughts.

-Meaningful Ways to Remember
+Meaningful ways to remember

-No hard and fast ‘rules’ exist as to the format and timescale for holding a ceremony of remembrance, or for that matter, whether a ceremony would be appropriate, at all.
+No hard and fast ‘rules’ exist as to the format and time-scale for holding a ceremony of remembrance, or for that matter, whether a ceremony would be appropriate, at all.
 The decision should be entirely personal and based on individual circumstances.

 Timing, too, follows no pattern, although memorial ceremonies are usually held a few weeks or months after the funeral or perhaps to mark the anniversary of the person’s death.